cloe-lang/doc/api-reference/os.md

 ## `exit`

-Exit a program with a status code.
+Exits a program with a status code.

 ```cloe
 (def (exit . status 0))